spacelift-io/user-documentation/docs/concepts/template/configuration.md

 ## Template Body Structure

-The template body uses YAML format with the **blueprintV2Schema**.
+The template body uses YAML format with the **templateSchema**.
 Here's a minimal example:

 {% raw %}